How To Balance Structure and Ease For a Fantastic Summer

 - Have your kids spend as much time outside as possible, every single day.
 The more time children are outside, the healthier and happier they are.
 We're just beginning to learn why nature affects us so profoundly -- for instance, trees apparently release chemicals that lift our moods! -- but we do know that nature helps humans flourish.
 It may take kids half an hour to figure out what to do with themselves, but once they do, they'll find the outdoors endlessly interesting.
 They won't get bored, they won't fight with each other, and they'll sleep better that night.
 Being outdoors gives you the perfect opportunity to experiment safely with a more "free-range" approach, which fosters independence and resilience in children.
 Every indicator of physical and mental health will improve for every hour your child spends outside.

-- Go screen-free for the summer.
+- Reduce screen-time for the summer.
 That's because most physical and mental health indicators will get worse for every hour your child spends using screens.
 You'll be under constant pressure to increase the screen time, so you're setting yourself up for whining.
 What's worse, kids who use screens don't develop the resourcefulness to entertain themselves.
 There is no benefit to your child in giving them screens during the summer, when they could use that open time for outdoor exploration, reading and free play.
 Summer is a wonderful time for kids to hang with their friends, but be aware that often they will be on screens at other kids' homes.
 Invite kids to your home and set up a sprinkler outside, or help them build a fort or obstacle course inside.

 - Every child should have some reading time every day during the summer.
 This is not just a time for them to "practice" or for you to get something else done.
 This is a time to get them excited about reading!
 Reading is correlated with most predictors of academic achievement.
 Every child can fall in love with reading.
 Here's how.